 - A cluster of bananas is called a hand.
 And a single banana is called a finger.

-Banana (the parts of the plant) has other uses too.
+Bananas (the parts of the plant) have other uses too.

 What Are The Other Uses Of Bananas?

 Not just the fruit, even the other parts of the banana plant have uses.

 Banana Flowers – Also called banana buds, their extracts (ethanol-based) can be used to ward off infections.
 Consuming one cooked banana flower with a cup of yogurt can relieve excessive bleeding during menstruation.

 Banana Leaves – You can use the leaves for serving food.
 You can also use them to shape the batter before deep frying.

 Banana Stem – The stem is rich in fiber and can be used to provide constipation relief.
 You can prepare the juice and have it along with the residue.

 You can also eat bananas at specific times during the day.

 Also called nature’s power bar, the digestible carbohydrates and potassium in bananas help maintain nerve function.
 Having a medium banana before a workout can keep the nutrient levels high.
 Just have a medium banana after you wake up, along with half a cup of Greek yogurt.
 Hit the gym after 30 minutes.
 You will see the difference.